geekyoswald/Android_/ovgu_exam_attendance_docs/03_system_architecture_and_design.md

 # 3. System Architecture & Design

+## MVP vs full architecture

+**MVP presentation layer** maps to a small number of flows:

+- **Import:** pick CSV, minimal validation; **participant list** becomes the active working set (conceptually one implicit “session”). **No** separate import summary screen for MVP.
+- **Main / scan:** camera + OCR pipeline, confirmation, duplicate handling; entry to manual search.
+- **Manual search:** find student, confirm present (shared rules with scan path).
+- **Progress:** present count and not-yet-marked count always derivable from **participant list + present records**.
+- **Export:** compute `present` | `absent` per row at export time; write CSV locally.

+Optional components in this document (audit service, exam session controller with full lifecycle, secure key management) apply to **post-MVP** hardening unless explicitly pulled into MVP by governance.

 ## Architectural Style

 The recommended architecture is an offline-first mobile application with layered separation between presentation, application logic, domain logic, and infrastructure.
 The system should treat scanning as a local assistive input mechanism rather than a source of truth.
-Final attendance state must be controlled by deterministic business rules and explicit user confirmation.
+Final **present** state is controlled by explicit user confirmation; **absent** in the export file is **derived** when exporting (any participant row without a present record).

 ## High-Level Architecture Diagram